p990r/minimum_distance/README.md

-# Minimum Distance Codility challenge solved in python
+# Minimum Distance Codility challenge solved in Python

 Integer V lies strictly between integers U and W if U < V < W or if U > V > W.
 A non-empty zero indexed array A consisting of N integers is given.